blackducksoftware/blackduck-docker-inspector/src/main/resources/help/overview.md

 # Overview

+Black Duck Docker Inspector inspects Docker images to discover packages (components).
+It utilizes the appropriate Linux package manager to provide a list of the installed (by the package manager) packages, and create a Black Duck project with a Bill of Materials (BOM) consisting of those packages as components.
+Because it relies on the Linux package manager as its source, the discovered packages are limited to those installed and managed using the Linux package manager.

+Black Duck Docker Inspector can inspect Docker images that support dpkg, rpm, or apk package manager formats.

+After running the Black Duck Docker Inspector on an image, navigate to Black Duck to view the Bill of Materials (BOM) created by
+Black Duck Docker Inspector.

+Docker Inspector has two modes:

+* Host mode, for running on a Linux machine (or VM) where Docker Inspector can perform Docker operations via a Docker engine
+* Container mode, for running in a container (started by Docker, Kubernetes, OpenShift, etc.)

 ## Host mode

 Host mode (the default mode) is designed for Linux machines (and VMs) where it can perform Docker operations via a Docker engine.